High schoolers: Tell FIRE why free speech is important for college students, and we just might help you become one.

 The deadline for entry is December 31, 2017.

-Visit thefire.org/contest, where you can learn more about the contest requirements and details, and find some background material to get you started.
+Visit thefire.org/first-amendment-educational-resources/essay-contest, where you can learn more about the contest requirements and details, and find some background material to get you started.
 We look forwarding to reading your entry!